oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share/create-share.md

 ## Introduction

-A share is the logical container that will be filled up with objects such as tables.
-An authorized share recipient will get assess to the share and all the tables in it.
+A data share is the logical container that contain objects such as tables that you will share with recipients.
+An authorized data share recipient will get assess to the share and all the tables in it.
 A share also implements security mechanism and this is less granular entity to grant security.

-In this lab, you will create a share and add a table to it.
-Next, you will publish the share to make it available to recipients that you will define in the next lab.
+In this lab, you will create a data share and add a table to it.
+Next, you will publish the data share to make it available to the recipients that you will define in the next lab.

-> **Note:** While this lab uses Oracle Autonomous Data Warehouse, the steps are identical for loading data into an Oracle Autonomous Transaction Processing database.

 Estimated Time: 20 minutes